 This period was the most difficult period in the life of Sri Lanka’s mountain elephants because their habitat was shrinking.
 Later, the elephant population in the mountain became extinct.
 But even today in Sri Lanka, single or surviving mountain elephants are rarely seen.
 It is in areas like Adam’s Peak.

 During British rule in Sri Lanka, many wild elephants were killed by trophy hunters.
 Samuel Breaker, a British army major and Serial animal killer in Ceylon at the time had shot more than 1,500 mountain elephants living in the Horton Plains park.
-He had reported those details in his own records. and two other similar Serial animal killers had shot half that number.
+He had reported those details in his records. and two other similar Serial animal killers had shot half that number.

 Others have shot and killed around 250-300 of these animals during this period.
 Between 1829 and 1855 alone, more than 6,000 elephants living in this country were slaughtered under the orders of the British Empire.
+The population of these animals which was about 19500 in the 19th century, has decreased to 6000 today.

 Accordingly, they are living in the following parks and other areas and fighting for their lives